 But as with most Final Salary pension schemes, there are often advisers in the picture who may avoid some of these rules, or simply apply them negligently, meaning that people who would have been better off staying in the scheme end up transferring away, putting their retirement at more risk than they might realise, and earning that adviser a tidy fee.

 Studies have shown that people who transfer their final salary pensions as early as ten years before they intend to retire, may lose up to 50% of their total pension value in the long run, as the new pension will not likely promise a guaranteed income, and losses may be made through the investments market.

-Get Claims Advice offer a FREE initial assessment to test of signs of pension mis-selling, including for former members of the Electricity Supply Pension Scheme Defined Benefit section: a free chat with a specialist case assessor to examine the advice you received leading up to your transfer, to see if a claim can be made.
+Spencer Churchill Claims Advice offer a FREE initial assessment to test of signs of pension mis-selling, including for former members of the Electricity Supply Pension Scheme Defined Benefit section: a free chat with a specialist case assessor to examine the advice you received leading up to your transfer, to see if a claim for a mis-sold final salary pension transfer can be made.